HybridSystemsLab/LearningLyapunovFunction-HybridOscillator/README.md

 The notebook `HyOscillator_Train.ipynb` contains the code to obtain the figures in Section 5 of the paper, please make sure the kernel in use corresponds to that of the conda environment you created before.

+A single code is used to obtain the simulation and figures of the Lyapunov function or the cost upper bound.
+Either can be selected by specifying the corresponding value of the input parameter  `training_lyapunov` as follows:

-By setting the boolean variable `training_lyapunov = True`, the setting of \*Section 5.1.
-Data-Driven Lyapunov Function\* is run and the figures therein are plotted.
-By setting the boolean variable `training_lyapunov = False`, the setting of \*Section 5.2.
-Data-Driven Cost Upper Bound\* is run, and the figures therein are plotted.
+By setting `training_lyapunov = True`, the scenario of \*Section 5.1.
+Data-Driven Lyapunov Function\* on the paper is run and the figures therein are plotted.
+By setting `training_lyapunov = False`, the scenario of \*Section 5.2.
+Data-Driven Cost Upper Bound\* on the paper is run, and the figures therein are plotted.
 See details below.

-The following actions are executed upon the corresponding option.
+The following actions are executed by running every cell in the Jupyter notebook under the corresponding option.

  - `training_lyapunov = True`:
      1. it will instantiate the hybrid dynamical system with its data,